mistalloc1/gmrs/ROADMAP.md

 - [x] loading CSVs through API
 - [x] sort out the basic dataframe and math dependencies we'll use (for now, see dev-intro)
 - [x] detect numbers and timestamps in governor, if provided as strings
-- [ ] provide a wrapper performing conversions marked by the governor
+- [ ] provide a wrapper performing conversions marked by the governor (func composition)
 - [ ] handle nils in preprocessing and/or existing mills
 - [ ] allow describing cases through their previous interacted options
+- [ ] separate mills for nearest options from interactions (when known)
 - [x] handle pagination from the gives
 - [x] strategy for consuming the right amount of pages
 - [ ] extend preprocessing for handling data from EDGAR